t: 0116 241 8331 e: email@example.com

 You might consider levels 1 to 3 as being where you are acquainting yourself with Mindfulness.
 At levels four and five you might reasonably describe yourself as specialising in Mindfulness.
 Always assuming that you have a relevant underpinning professional qualifications such as psychology, psychiatry, mental health nursing, occupational therapy, or social work.

-The Levels below refer to the accreditation you acquire by attending APT training, or by submitting a record of training you have received from elsewhere for verification by the APT.
+The Levels below refer to the accreditation you acquire by attending APT training, or by submitting a record of equivalent training you have received from elsewhere for verification by the APT (note, the training must have been completed within the last 3 years).

 APT Accreditation, Level 3 means that you have Level 2 accreditation and

-- OR can submit evidence of having undertaken formally supervised practice of Mindfulness for at least 6 months since attending Teaching Mindfulness in Clinical Practice, Level 1. or equivalent.
+- OR can submit evidence of having undertaken formally supervised practice of Mindfulness for at least 6 months since attending Teaching Mindfulness in Clinical Practice or equivalent.

 Level 3 accreditation lasts for 3 years, and is renewable by submitting evidence of practice and reflections on that practice, with the prevailing fee.
 (There is a form available for this, click here.)